Receiving an angry email from a customer, that seems unnecessary to us, is like a bomb for employee morale. As usual, NetHunt has got the answers.

 Despite this setback, I eagerly await the publication of your novel, and can assure you that I will be among the earliest purchasers at the bookstore.

 Here’s wishing you the best of luck in next year’s promotion!

-This is a great example of an email, which not only addresses the customer’s frustrations but also applies a deeply personal touch to understand the client.
-It doesn’t simply say that “We can’t do that” or “It’s your fault that you didn’t win”, but it rather calms down the whole situation and applies a bit of humor to look at it.
+This is a great example of an email, which not only addresses the customer’s frustrations but also applies the personal touch to help understand the client.
+It doesn’t simply say that “we can’t do that” or “it’s your fault that you didn’t win”, but it calms the situation and applies a bit of humor.